SamZhang02/STONK/README.md

 Database: SQLite3

 ## ROADMAP
-- Implement change since open in all embed
+- Implement price change since open in all commands
-- Implement embed color change depending of whether change since open is positive or negative
+- Implement embeds' color change depending of whether change since open is positive or negative

 ## COMMANDS
 All commands start with the prefix `stonk`